VincentSaelzler/cookbook/README.md

 ![](/docs/dev-containers-arch.png)
 Port forwarding seems to happen automatically once the Jekyll web server is running.

+Do **not** try and put all the Jekyll-related stuff in a folder (e.g. `website`) because the markdown image links in the vscode markdown previewer become incompatible with ones that work out the output files in `_site`.

 # Deployment
 TBD, but most likely steps will be:
 1. Ensure that `_site` folder is saved in git repo as part of dev process.
 The has the con of duplicating all the source files, but makes the requirements of the production server easier.